 If you’re asking this question, I’m going to assume you already know what creatine generally does, and why supplementing creatine can be beneficial for vegans, especially vegan athletes.

-The good news is that creatine supplements can indeed be vegan.
-Quite a few actually are.
+The good news is that creatine supplements can indeed be vegan, and most actually are these days.

-But you also have to be cautious when choosing a creatine for a few simple reasons I’ll go over as quickly as possible.
+But not all creatine products are labelled as vegan or not, so you also have to be cautious when choosing a creatine for a few simple reasons I’ll go over as quickly as possible.

 How Are Vegan Creatine Supplements Made?